liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/01-managing-data-sources.markdown

 your site, but also who those users are.
 First, however, you must provide it with appropriate data sources.

-Both kinds of data can be obtained from a 7.0 or 7.1 Liferay DXP instance.
+Both kinds of data can be obtained from a Liferay DXP instance.
 If you have other user profile data---in addition to what is already stored in Liferay DXP user models---you can import it from a CSV file.
 In a future Analytics Cloud release, Liferay plans to support syncing with contact data from Salesforce too.

 The contact data is merged and consolidated into a single customer view.
 Liferay DXP data sources let you select Organizations and User Groups to sync.